wiremock/wiremock.org/_docs/response-templating.md

 {% endraw %}

 Optionally, a default value can be specified for when there is no match.
+When the regex does not match and no default is specified, an error will be thrown instead.

 {% raw %}